wanghuanphd/MDvsFA_cGAN/README.md

 # MDvsFA_cGAN
-A tensorflow implementation of the MDvsFA_cGAN model which is proposed in ICCV2019 paper "Huan Wang, Luping Zhou, Lei Wang.
+A tensorflow and pytorch implementation of the MDvsFA_cGAN model which is proposed in ICCV2019 paper "Huan Wang, Luping Zhou and Lei Wang.
 Miss Detection vs. False Alarm: Adversarial Learing for Small Object Segmentation in Infrared Images.
 International Conference on Computer Vision, Oct.27-Nov.2,2019.
 Seoul, Republic of Korea".
 File and folder description:
 1) The file demo_MDvsFA_release_v1.py is the only code file.
 Just run it as 'python demo_MDvsFA_release_v1.py'.
-File Path and key parameters can be tuned in the file.
+File path and key parameters can be tuned in the file.
-2) The 'data' folder includes the training set in the folder 'training' and the test set in the folder 'test_org'(orginial images) and folder 'test_gt'(Ground truth).
+2) The 'data' folder includes the training set in the sub-folder 'training' (both the original and ground-truth images), the test set in the sub-folder 'test_org' (the orginial images) and folder 'test_gt' (the ground-truth images).
-3) Please manually consruct a NULL folder named 'trained model' to save all generated model files and segmentation results.
+3) Please manually consruct an empty folder named 'trained model' to store all generated model files and segmentation results.
 Please put demo_MDvsFA_release_v1.py, folder 'trained model' and folder 'data' in the same directory.

+Should you have any questions on the tensorflow version, please contact Huan Wang (wanghuanphd@njust.edu.cn) and Lei Wang(leiw@uow.edu.au).

+We sincerely acknowledge Ziyu Li and Wankou Yang from the Southeast University, People Republic of China to kindly provide the pytorch implementation of the MDvsFA_cGAN model.

+Should you have any questions on the pytorch version, please contact Ziyu Li(liziyu@seu.edu.cn).